JoeKarlsson/iot-kitty-litter-box/README.md

 - 2 x Female to male wires
 - 1 x 3D printer [Optional] It was used for printing the case where the electronics are encloused.
 - 1 x PLA filament [Optional] of any color you want.
 - 1 x Solder iron and wire.
-The HX711 doesn't come with soldered terminals.
-I needed to solder some wires or pins in order to connect those devices.
 - 1 x Screwdriver.
-The structure is mounted using some screws.
-A set of screwdrivers was used.
 - 8 x M2x6mm Bolts.
-They were used for mounting the electronics inside the case.
 - HX711 module This works as a load cell amplifier.
-Four strain gauge load cells are connected to this module, and it communicates on a serial communication with the microcontroller and performs the conversion of the analog signal to digital, delivering the converted signal to the microcontroller.
 - 4 x 50kg load cell (x4).
 They are used to measure the weight.
 Four of them were used for a maximum weight of 200kg.
-- 1 x Magnetic door sensor (link / link / link).
-It consists in a magnectic switch, which was used to detect that the litter box is opened.
+- 1 x Magnetic door sensor.
+Used to detect that the litter box is opened.
 - 1 x Micro USB cable.
-- 6 x female-female jumper wires.
 - 1 x Cat litter box.

 ## Schematics